mlpack/mlpack/doc/user/bindings/cli.md

         [--predictions_file <string>]
 ```

 An implementation of a perceptron---a single level neural network--=for classification.
 Given labeled data, a perceptron can be trained and saved for future use; or, a pre-trained perceptron can be used for classification on new points.
-[Detailed documentation](#perceptron_detailed-documentation)
+[Detailed documentation](#perceptron_detailed-documentation).